codemagic-ci-cd/codemagic-docs/content/yaml/yaml-getting-started.md

 ```

 {{<notebox>}}
-Visit [conditional run and skip](/yaml/yaml-conditional-run) page to set up `when` section with `condition` and `changeset`.
-Conditional run ans skip applies for builds and specific build steps.
+Read more about configuring [additional conditions to run or skip](/yaml/yaml-conditional-run) builds or build steps.
 {{</notebox>}}

 ## Working directory